surniaulula/wpsso/readme.txt

 		* Default Place Country
 		* Default Place Timezone
 	* Added an '@id' property value to the Schema AggregateRating markup.
+	* Added support for the WooCommerce 'woocommerce_breadcrumb_main_term' filter to return the primary product category.
 	* Removed the offers property from the Schema ProductGroup markup (not required as each variant has its own offers property).
 * **Bugfixes**
 	* None.